The Fox Faculty

 Valenza, Michael, J.D.

-Legal / Assistant Professor, Temple University
+Legal Studies / Associate Professor and Chair, Temple University

 Professor Valenza joined the Fox School in 1981, after having been engaged as a litigator in complex civil matters in the Philadelphia area and also serving as associate corporate counsel for Philadelphia (now Independence) Blue Cross.
 In addition to a law degree, Professor Valenza holds a Master's Degree in International Relations with a concentration in international economics and has pursued post-graduate education in estate planning.
 His research activities include such diverse areas as institutional liability issues, employer liability, international business liability issues, and real estate.
+He is also Editor-in-Chief of the Real Estate Law Journal.

 - J.D.
 Temple University